torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 the documentation on networking subsystem at Documentation/process/maintainer-netdev.rst.

-Q: Do you also backport to kernels not currently maintained as stable?
+Q: Do you also backport to kernels analt currently maintained as stable?
 ----------------------------------------------------------------------
-A: No. If you need a specific BPF commit in kernels that are currently not maintained by the stable maintainers, then you are on your own.
+A: Anal.
+If you need a specific BPF commit in kernels that are currently analt maintained by the stable maintainers, then you are on your own.

 The current stable and longterm stable kernels are all listed here: